 The teenage years can feel overwhelming—both for young people and for their families.
 Often teens and families have a tough time expressing their feelings or dealing with change and can end up feeling hurt, confused, and like they’ve lost all control.

 While every family’s situation is unique, the Emergency Shelter provides a safe place to stay for teens, ages 13–17, who have run away or need a break from home.
-Youth typically stay at the Shelter for two weeks.
-During that time, we work with teens and families to stabilize crisis situations, heal deep wounds, and find long-term solutions so youth and families can stay together.
+During a short-term stay, we work with teens and families to stabilize crisis situations, heal deep wounds, and find long-term solutions so youth and families can stay together.

 Each day, young people staying at the Shelter participate in counseling, attend school at the Oasis Learning Center (a partnership with Metro Nashville Public Schools), engage in group activities, and connect with other Oasis programs like the Art Studio and Oasis College Connection.